-Upon the issuance of the Excess Dividend Shares and/or the Excess Conversion/Redemption Shares, the holders of Series C Preferred Stock will, in the aggregate, own more than 20% of our outstanding common stock.
+Upon the issuance of the Excess Shares, the holders of Series C Preferred Stock will, in the aggregate, own more than 20% of our outstanding common stock.
 This concentration of voting power could enable these shareholders to control the outcome of any corporate transaction or other matter put to a vote of our shareholders in the future, including a vote for the election of directors and the approval of mergers and other business combinations.